iding-ir/react-portfolio/README.md

 - [Installation](#installation)

 ## About
-Use JSON and Markdown files to define static pages per different languages, and let react-portfolio render your portfolio.
+With `react-portfolio`, you can use JSON and Markdown files to render create pages per different languages.

 ## Features
-- Converts Markdown files to a single page web application.
+- Converts JSON and Markdown files to a Single Page Application.
 - Fully responsive and mobile first.
 - Supports localization for multi-lingual portfolios.
 - Supports build-time and runtime theming.
 - Supports routing: each markdown file is mapped to a different route.
 - Uses LocalStorage for persisting state between visits.
-- Uses cashing for better user experience.
+- Uses cashing for improved performance and user experience.
 - Leverages `.env` files to support different configurations in dev and prod environments.
 - Uses CSS animations, animated SVG, and Lottie animations where they serve best.
 - And more...